roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  I needed to plate his dinner.
 There it was, the special plate on the countertop, licked clean of Michael's cum, waiting for my hubby.
 Wow, this was really, really mean of me, wasn't it, serving my husband his dinner on that plate, soiled by his cheating wife and her pervy lover?
 I mean -- this was really cruel, in a stealthy way, wasn't it?

  Fuck that, I laughed to myself, dumping my husband's food onto the plate and serving it to him.
 Damn, that was fun to do!
-Report_Story #1